(Photos by Mansoor Khan at Acres Wild)

 The diminishing number of elephants, to a large extent the result of wholesale slaughter for tusks, and the resulting increased cost of ivory have encouraged the making of imitations and the use of natural substitutes.
 One strategy for controlling the slaughter of elephants for their ivory is to permit a regulated trade that would reduce poaching and provide profit to Africans, but not deplete the elephant population.
 Most recently, however, countries that supply and consume ivory have enacted a complete ban on ivory trade.
 A new method of determining the origin of a tusk by using DNA or radio isotopes will help zoologists to fight poaching.

+We finally spotted a leopard on our farm as in the photo above taken by me.
+It is crouching as it is stalking a deer that cannot be seen in the photo.
+Before that we knew they are around and have been spotted by several people.
 In 2008 and 2009 the sighting became more frequent.
 And Pablo saw one early morning on our farm and then later the forest department was called to deal with 2 panthers that were spotted at the entrance of Acres Wild.
 Read about that in the wild section of our blog.

 The panther is considered one of the rarest of all spotted leopards.
 This graceful, alert, athletic and cunning cat is a native of India and Southeast Asia.